h1gfun4/h1gfun4/README.md

 :man_technologist: About Me :

-- :telescope: I’m working as a python developer and study data science.
+- :telescope: I’m working as a python and web developer and study data science.

 - :seedling: I run small tech blogs.